RDS-DeePC: Robust Data Selection for Data-Enabled Predictive Control via Sensitivity Score: Introduction

-This paper introduces Robust Data Selection DeePC (RDS-DeePC), which leverages influence functions from robust statistics \cite{hampel1974influence, cook1980characterizations} to derive a \emph{sensitivity score} measuring each trajectory segment's leverage on the DeePC optimization solution.
-Our key insight is that these two challenges can be addressed through a single mechanism: high-sensitivity segments are high-leverage points that disproportionately affect the optimization solution, and when data quality is heterogeneous, these high-leverage points typically correspond to outliers or corrupted data.
-By selecting low-sensitivity segments, we simultaneously achieve computational reduction and automatic outlier filtering.
+We introduce Robust Data Selection DeePC (RDS-DeePC), which uses influence functions from robust statistics \citep{hampel1974influence,cook1980characterizations} to derive a \emph{sensitivity score} measuring the leverage each trajectory segment exerts on the DeePC optimization.
+The key idea is that both challenges can be addressed through a single mechanism: high-sensitivity segments are high-leverage points that shift the optimization solution, and when data quality is mixed, these high-leverage points typically coincide with outliers or corrupted recordings.

-The contributions of this paper are threefold.
-First, we derive the sensitivity score $\calS(z_j) = 2\lambda_g g_j^* p_j$ using influence function theory \cite{koh2017understanding} and establish its interpretation as a leverage measure that identifies high-influence data points.
-Second, we develop the RDS-DeePC algorithm for LTI systems that achieves robust control performance even when a significant fraction of data is corrupted, while simultaneously providing dramatic computational speedup.
-Third, we extend RDS-DeePC to nonlinear systems through a two-stage online selection framework combining locality-based filtering with sensitivity-based robust selection, accelerated by the LiSSA algorithm \cite{agarwal2017second} for computational efficiency.
+The contributions are threefold.
+First, we derive the sensitivity score $\calS(z_j) = 2\lambda_g g_j^* p_j$ from influence function theory \citep{koh2017understanding} and establish its interpretation as a leverage measure.
+Second, we develop the RDS-DeePC algorithm for LTI systems, which achieves robust control even when a large fraction of data is corrupted, while also providing a large computational speedup.
+Third, we extend RDS-DeePC to nonlinear systems through a two-stage online selection framework that combines locality-based filtering with sensitivity-based robust selection, accelerated by the LiSSA algorithm \citep{agarwal2017second}.

-Experimental results on DC motor position control demonstrate that RDS-DeePC achieves 99\% improvement over random selection when 20\% of data is corrupted, while providing over 800$\times$ computational speedup compared to full-data DeePC.
+We validate the approach on four systems of increasing complexity: a DC motor (LTI), an inverted pendulum, a planar quadrotor UAV tracking a figure-8 trajectory, and a kinematic bicycle vehicle following a figure-8 path.
+Under 20\% data corruption, RDS-DeePC achieves 94–97\% clean segment selection across all systems.
+On the DC motor, it yields MSE 0.21 versus 1.09 for fully corrupted data.
+On the UAV, it reduces tracking RMSE by 48\% relative to distance-only selection (0.76 m vs. 1.48 m) while maintaining 97.4\% clean selection.